Quickstart for Remediators

 Collations.

 Semi–diplomatic transcription(s): Consult with the LEMDO Director before you embark on the semi–diplomatic transcription(s).
-We are choosing to defer some of these remediations in order to get all of the modern texts into usable form for teachers and students.
+We are choosing to defer some of these remediations in order to get all of the modernized texts into usable form for teachers and students.

 Note that the order of remediation is different from the order of editing.
-Editors begin by preparing or proofing the semi-diplomatic text.
+Editors begin by preparing or proofing the semi-diplomatic transcription.
 Then they may choose to either do the collation of early editions or modernize the text.

 Further Reading